SvenGDK/PS-Multi-Tools/README.md

   - Checks if any server (loaded by a payload) is running on the PS5
 - SELF Decrypter GUI
 - Shortcut PKG Creator
-  - Create simple debug PKGs that opens the WebBrowser with a website launches an internal URI
+  - Create simple debug PKGs that opens the WebBrowser with a website or launches an internal URI
 - RCO Dumper (requires running FTP server)
 - RCO Extractor